SoftwareAG/c8y-docs/content/microservice-sdk/http-bundle/microservice-java.md

 - Track a user's approximate location and store it in the platform.
 - Get the tracked IPs and locations.

-It also uses the Cumulocity UI to display the tracked locations on a map.
+It also uses the Cumulocity IoT UI to display the tracked locations on a map.

 #### Update the Project Object Model